Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/data.md

 ### Workshops and Conferences

+2023 WARTHOG workshop on the topic of “Categorified Coulomb branches”, Eugene, USA, July 10-14, 2023

 Categorical methods in moduli theory, Philadelphia, USA, April 7-9, 2023

 Moduli, motives, and bundles - New trends in algebraic geometry, Oaxaca, Mexico (hybrid), September 19-23rd, 2022